SECURITIES AND EXCHANGE COMMISSION

 Body Temperature Dysregulation.
 CAPLYTA should be used with caution in patients who may experience conditions that may increase core body temperature such as strenuous exercise, extreme heat, dehydration, or concomitant anticholinergics.

 Dysphagia.
 CAPLYTA should be used with caution in patients at risk for aspiration.

 Drug Interactions: CAPLYTA should not be used with CYP3A4 inducers.
-Dose reduction is recommended for concomitant use with moderate CYP3A4 inhibitors (21 mg) or strong CYP3A4 inhibitors (10.5 mg).
+Dose reduction is recommended for concomitant use with strong CYP3A4 inhibitors or moderate CYP3A4 inhibitors.

 Special Populations: Newborn infants exposed to antipsychotic drugs during the third trimester of pregnancy are at risk for extrapyramidal and/or withdrawal symptoms following delivery.
 Breastfeeding is not recommended.
-Dose reduction is recommended for patients with moderate or severe hepatic impairment (21 mg).
+Dose reduction is recommended for patients with moderate or severe hepatic impairment.